Theories of Knowledge

 Our mental processes presuppose space, time, causality, identity, logic, number and the subject | object distinction.
 Space is automatically involved in perception, thought and action.
 You can develop the concept of space secondarily, but that is not the same as the innate presuppositions about space that are built into your brain.
 Those presuppositions are implicit in the structure of your brain, and are manifest in perception, thought and action.

 We could say that the presuppositions of subjectivity “transcend” subjectivity, because they are its necessary antecedents.
 We can’t think without them.
-However, it does not follow that they exist in a different realm, nor that they exist independently of us.
+However, it does not follow that they exist in a different realm, or that they exist independently of us.

 Consequentialism

+I will use the term “consequentialism” for theories that define truth and knowledge as “whatever works”.
 In academic philosophy, such theories are labeled “pragmatism”.
 However, there is nothing pragmatic about them, and the term “consequentialism” is more descriptively accurate.

 In consequentialism, knowledge is not viewed as a correspondence to reality, but as a means to effective action.
 Truth (the correctness or goodness of knowledge) is defined in terms of utility.
 If an idea is useful, then it is “true” for practical purposes.

-Consequentialism is not a theory of knowledge.
+Consequentialism is not a satisfactory theory of knowledge.
 It does not explain how ideas in the mind relate to objective reality.
 It also begs the question of knowledge.

 Suppose that a brain makes judgments of truth using the criterion of consequentialism.
 It selects ideas that would have beneficial effects if believed.
 How could it do that?
 How could the brain know whether an idea would have beneficial effects?
 The utility of an idea depends on how it interacts causally with both the brain and objective reality.
-To judge the utility of an idea, the brain would have to make truth judgments about its effects.
-“Belief X has utility if believed” is itself a belief.
+To judge the utility of an idea, the brain would need to make truth judgments about its effects.
+“Belief X would have utility if believed” is itself a belief.

 Consequentialism is an infinite regress.
 Truth judgments would depend on truth judgments to infinity.
 Somewhat ironically, this “pragmatic” method of making truth judgments is utterly useless.